 You need to get into the same mindset.
 Sleeping well means a better mental health.
 You’ll work more productively, and you’ll be happier.
 You can also be a better mom.

 Sleep isn’t for the weak.
 Our bodies and brains need sleep, so you need to allow your body to rest.
 It’s not an unproductive way to use your hours.
+Take some Everyday Delta edibles if you have trouble falling asleep at night.

 The amount of sleep you need will depend on you.
 I work best on between 6 and 8 hours.
 I know some who will work best on 9 hours and others who function extremely well on 5 hours.